8th Wonder of the World

 - Location: Stretches across North China from east to west

 - Country: China

 - Built in: Construction started in the 7th century BC

 - Built by: Qin Dynasty, Ming Dynasty

-The Great Wall of China, spanning approximately 5,500 miles (8,850 km), ranks among the world’s most massive construction projects.
+The Great Wall of China, spanning approximately 5,500 miles (8,850 km), ranks among the world’s most massive construction projects and considered as one of the world’s seven wonders.
 Construction commenced in the 7th century BCE and continued for two millennia.
 It consists of two parallel walls for significant stretches, along with watchtowers and barracks.
 Ironically, its efficacy in preventing invasions was limited, leading scholars to suggest it was more of a political symbol than a practical defence.

 2. Chichen Itza